 This same survey found that unionized workplaces were more likely to have disability policies in place, but even more important was the presence of a Human Resource (HR) department or staff member (ICAD 2005).
 This is not surprising, since HR professionals are expected to be familiar with workplace accommodation strategies, workplace culture, rehabilitation resources, and to act as the interface among the various income support systems (CWGHR, 2006b, p.
 3).
-Contrary to this expectation, however, a survey of HR professionals found that over 60% felt they had little to no knowledge on approaches to managing cases of episodic disability and needed more training; and 69 per cent were unable to statistically identify cases of episodic disabilities, one study (Stensrud, 2007) acknowledged that the role of the HR personnel could sometimes be somewhat at odds with the priorities of direct supervisors and management, particularly in terms of diversity and equity goals competing with concerns about performance and other business needs.
+Contrary to this expectation, however, a survey of HR professionals found that over 60% felt they had little to no knowledge on approaches to managing cases of episodic disability and needed more training; and 69 per cent were unable to statistically identify cases of episodic disability on their caseloads (CWGHR, 2006b).
+In terms of hiring and supporting people with disabilities, one study (Stensrud, 2007) acknowledged that the role of the HR personnel could sometimes be somewhat at odds with the priorities of direct supervisors and management, particularly in terms of diversity and equity goals competing with concerns about performance and other business needs.

 The presence of an HR professional has also been linked to positive employment outcomes for people with disabilities.
 According to the Canadian Council on Social Development (CCSD, 2004), people with disabilities employed with core firms (i.e., companies with >75 employees, revenue per employee in the top quartile, multiple locations, or having a dedicated human resource unit) had better wage profiles, more training opportunities, and increased promotion rates compared to workers with disabilities employed in non-core firms.
-Specifically, far fewer workers with disabilities employed in non-core firms) and much more likely to be in the top wage quartile (34.2% compared with 18.8%).
+Specifically, far fewer workers with disabilities employed in non-core firms had wages in the lowest quartile (15.4% compared to 36.5% of workers with disabilities in core firms) and much more likely to be in the top wage quartile (34.2% compared with 18.8%).
 Workers with disabilities in core firms were more likely to receive in-class training (21.7% compared to 17.6%) and less likely to report receiving no training (52.2% versus 58%) than their non-core firm counterparts.
-And finally, with respect to promotion rates (35% and 35.5% respectively), whereas 30% of workers with disabilities in non-core firms and without disabilities in core firms reported nearly equal promotion rates (35% and 35.5% respectively).
+And finally, with respect to promotion rates, workers with and without disabilities in core firms reported nearly equal promotion rates (35% and 35.5% respectively), whereas 30% of workers with disabilities in non-core firms reported receiving a promotion.